The Cadbury family chocolate empire and their philanthropy.

 Cooked Cod: internet photo

-Did someone say Cacciatore?
+Did someone say Chicken Cacciatore?

 The old adage about ‘nice guys finish last’ comes to us from the world of baseball by Brooklyn Dodgers manager Leo Durocher in 1946.
-In the cooking world it’s a bit different as a nice dish can finish first and be very popular.
+In the cooking world it’s a bit different as a nice dish can finish first and be very popular among restaurant eaters.
 Having just returned from 2 weeks of hell in the Pacific Northwest I was craving a nice, easy home cooked meal and decided a chicken cacciatore style plate is what I’d like to eat to bring some joy back into my life.

-Many things in life start with desire and once I set my mind on this plate it was easy to pull together.
+Many things in life start with desire and once I set my taste buds on this plate my mind focused and this dish was easy to pull together.

 Sauce is a big part of a pasta dish and making a good one from scratch usually takes the better part of a day or a second day to have it set right.
+The Dude of Food believes that sauce is always better the second day.
 I decided to cut corners and use Private Selection sauce made in Italy and distributed by Kroger of Cincinnati.
 I actually used 2 jars of sauce.
 The first jar was Porcini Arrabbiata and the second jar was Tomato and Black Truffle.

 Below is the simple ingredient list and procedure for preparation.